 As you embark on the journey, along comes a new set of responsibilities and exciting experiences — and a sense of anxiety.

-I was in the same position only 12 months ago — excited about my new career, but worried I was not ready.
+I was in the same position a couple of years ago — excited about my new career, but worried I was not ready.

-However, I have learnt a lot in making my way through rotations over the past year.
+However, I learnt a lot in making my way through rotations over the year.

 Here are the tips which, with the help of my colleagues, I have identified to help you survive your internship and the rest of your medical career.